-Large debt-funded capex plans and project execution risks -TCL is in the process of undertaking a large capex under a subsidiary in the US for manufacturing food acids, which will be debt funded (availed by the subsidiary but guaranteed by TCL).
-The project has been delayed by a year due to the disruption caused by the pandemic.
-The project cost for the US project is ~\$140-150 million and is expected to be completed in the next two years.
-The company is also undertaking the second phase of the Dahej project to add a PAN capacity of ~90,000 MTPA and fumaric acid capacity of ~10,000 MT at a cost of ~Rs.
+Large debt-funded capex plans and project execution risks -TCL is in the process of undertaking a large capex under a subsidiary in the US to manufacture food acids, which will be debt funded (availed by the subsidiary but guaranteed by TCL).
+The project has witnessed delays owing to the pandemic and various global tensions, delaying the shipments to the project site.
+The cost of the US project has been revised upwards and is expected to be completed in the next 12-15 months.

+The company is also undertaking the second phase of the Dahej project to add a PAN capacity of ~90,000 MTPA and fumaric acid capacity of ~10,000 MT.
+The cost incurred is ~Rs.
+705 crore against an earlier estimate of ~Rs.
 550 crore.
-Cost overrun, if any, is expected to be less than 5% of the estimated cost and this project is expected to be completed in the next couple of months.
-Part of the Fumaric acid capacity has already been commissioned.
-The ongoing capex at the US and the expected capex at Dahej phase 2 will expose the consolidated entity to project execution risks and put some pressure on the consolidated capital structure and coverage indicators over the near to medium term.
+This majorly includes the GST component of ~Rs.
+110-120 crore.
+This project is expected to be completed in the next couple of months.
+The fumaric acid capacity has already been commissioned.
+The ongoing capex at the US and the expected capex at Dahej phase II will expose the consolidated entity to project execution risks and put pressure on the consolidated capital structure and coverage indicators over the near to medium term.
+TCL has the experience of executing similar project in Ranipet of Phthalic Anhydride that minimises risk of execution of Dahej project.